SohelRana-aiub-Pro/Research-And-Development-Based-Projects/README.md

 3. 'Automatic-Car-License-Number-Plate-Detection-Recognition'

-Main ideas of this project; The main goal of this project is to develop a reliable and efficient system that can automatically detect and recognize license plates from car images or videos.
-The proposed solution will leverage the power of the Inception model to achieve high accuracy and robustness in license plate identification.
+    Main ideas of this project; The main goal of this project is to develop a reliable and efficient system that can automatically detect and recognize license plates from car images or videos.The proposed solution will leverage the power of the Inception model to achieve high accuracy and robustness in license plate identification.

     Coding Tasks & Project outcomes; https://github.com/SohelRana-aiub-Pro/Automatic-Car-License-Number-Plate-Detection-Recognition

 4. 'Region-Proposal-Object-Detection-using-Computer-Vision-Algorithms'